romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 # Building a sample app

-In this section we will walk through the process of creation of API server.
+In this section, we will walk through the process of creating of API server.
-Here you can get an overall idea of how `Porm` looks and feels, what problem does it solve and how, see the benefits and possible drawbacks.
+Here you can get an overall idea of how `Porm` looks and feels, what problem it solves, and see the benefits and possible drawbacks.

-We are going to build an API for a blog site with users, articles, tags, users can follow each other.
+We are going to build an API for a blog site with users, articles, and tags, users can follow each other.
 It is inspired by [realworld](https://github.com/gothinkster/realworld) API spec.

 ## API routes